cyber-science/2017/index.md

 * Author Notification: August 10th, 2017
 * Camera-ready Due: September 1st, 2017

+## Submission

+Authors are invited to submit their original research work that has not previously been submitted or published in any other venue.
+Papers should be prepared in IEEE CS format and submitted via the Cyber Science 2017 web site, [https://edas.info/newPaper.php?c=23118](https://edas.info/newPaper.php?c=23118).

 ## Publications

 Accepted papers will be published by IEEE CPS.
 Selected papers, after further extensions and revisions